 5 ways to reduce stress this Christmas

-- Be ultra organized in advance.
+- Be as organised as you can in advance.

 With MS, this is one of my strategies anyway as need to plan ahead as never know from one day to the next when a relapse will next strike.
 There’s still time to supermarket order a festive ‘big shop’, as it’s far less stressful to pop in for a few bits than to battle your way around a supermarket in the days leading up to Christmas.
 In the same way, pre order bulk Christmas present items so if you do need to venture near the stores, you’re not having to lug all your big purchases around with you.